JaapBraam/LoRaWanGateway/README.md

 It will only listen on a specific channel, but will send on whatever channel or datarate the router seems fit...

+## Revisions

+2016-07-02 initial revision
+2016-07-03 refactor to use integer version of firmware in order to have more free resources